odemolliens/react-native-logging-tools/.github/ISSUE_TEMPLATE/bug_report.md

 Description:

     Please provide a clear and concise description of what the bug is.
 Include screenshots if needed.
-    Please test using the latest version to make sure your issue has not already been fixed:
+    Please test using the latest version to make sure your issue has not already been fixed.

 ## Steps To Reproduce